Sreesha Shetty, founder, Shop Lune revisits a legend close to her home and hear — and comes back inspired.

 I grew up really close to the Dona Paula jetty, a place that’s particularly beautiful on full moon nights.
 The location, with beautiful sculptures high up on the jetty and the endless ocean beyond is a setting so scenic and fitting for a love story.

 Dona and Paula are commonly thought to be the names of a man and a woman.
 The story also makes an appearance in popular culture — in the 1981 film Ek Duje Ke Liye, Rati Agnihotri quotes the tragic love story, before jumping into the ocean with her lover — just like a version of the tale.
 The movie's premise is inspired by the story — and not unsurprisingly, the legend gained even more popularity after the release.

 But how much truth is there to this urban legend?
-I decided to explore by turning to Professor Prajal Sakhardande—who not only teaches history at Dhempe College of arts, Goa, but is also an authority on the subject.
+I decided to explore this story by turning to my college Professor Prajal Sakhardande — who not only teaches history at Dhempe College of arts, Goa, but is also an authority on the subject.
 Having spent many years researching the different facets of Goa, his book, ‘Goa Gold Goa Silver: Her History, Her Heritage from Earliest Times to 2019’ has a chapter on the folk tale and he explains to me what really went down.

 Myth no. 1

 According to one of the stories, she was a lady-in-waiting for the Portuguese Governor Generals wife— and the Governor was enamoured by her.
 The Governor’s enraged wife stripped her off all clothing except the pearl necklace (which was a gift from her unfaithful husband), bound her and pushed her from the cliff.